triforcely/Octave.NET/README.md

 # Octave.NET
 📈 More than cross-platform Octave process wrapper 🔬

+> Library is WIP and far from being production ready

 ## Motivation

 Octave (and/or matlab) has excellent library of ready to use components and lets us write simpler code for solving complex